commscope-ruckus/RUCKUS-StackStorm/README.md

 # RUCKUS-StackStorm

+This integration pack was developed by Orchestral.ai For more details, please contact ankita@orchestral.ai

-Installation instructions for SmartZone and ICX integration packs:
+Instructions for installation of the SmartZone and ICX integration packs:

 untar the files